Fire and rescue services

 Don’t overstay your visa.
 This is a serious offence (see below).

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate of Cambodia for details about visas, currency, customs and quarantine rules.
+Contact the nearest embassy or consulate of Cambodia for the most current visa, entry and exit information.

 Check your visa and the dates carefully.
 If it was issued outside Cambodia, the expiry date is not how long you can stay.
 It's the final date you can use it to enter.

-You can also visit the Department of Immigration office opposite the Phnom Penh International Airport.
+You can also visit the Department of Immigration office opposite the Phnom Penh International Airport to renew your visa.

 The Ministry of Labour and Vocational Training issues work permits.